archivexyz/multimusicarchiver/README.md

 ## Modification Rules

-Every scenario below is something the app can do to a file inside your "Save to" folder, and why it has to.
+Every scenario below is something the app can do to a file inside your "Save to" folder.
 Paths are shown relative to that folder; `<id>` is a real SoundCloud/Bandcamp ID.

 ### What must be true before any file is touched